tenstorrent/tt-mlir/docs/src/adding-an-op.md

 Next we will implement the conversion from the TTIR `matmul` Op to the TTNN `matmul` Op.
 This is a trivial conversion, as the Ops are identical in their semantics, so the changeset isn't going to be very instructive, but will at least point to the files involved.
-The conversion is implemented in the `ConvertTTIRToTNN` pass in file `lib/Dialect/TTNN/Transforms/Passes.cpp`.
+The conversion is implemented in the `ConvertTTIRToTTNNPass` pass in file `lib/Conversion/TTIRToTTNN/TTIRToTTNNPass.cpp`.

-Zooming into `class ConvertTTIRToTNN` we can see we implement the pass interface via member function `void runOnOperation() final`.
+Zooming into `class ConvertTTIRToTTNNPass` we can see we implement the pass interface via member function `void runOnOperation() final`.
 This function will be called for every operation matching the type specified in the pass tablegen file.
-A quick look at `include/ttmlir/Dialect/TTNN/Passes.td` we can see:
+A quick look at `include/ttmlir/Conversion/Passes.td` we can see:

 ```
 def ConvertTTIRToTTNN: Pass<"convert-ttir-to-ttnn", "::mlir::ModuleOp"> {